-Kids party ideas and photos submitted by:
+Kids party ideas and photos by: Debbie from California

 There are so many cool kids party ideas for an army theme.
 Here is what we came up with for invitations: